tracim/tracim/tools_docker/README.md

 ### ARM64 build (experimental)

+The ARM64 build is an experimental build without VTK enabled.

 To build image for ARM64 on a AMD64 machine, you need to:
 - install docker buildx: https://docs.docker.com/buildx/working-with-buildx/
 - add `binfmt_misc` multi-arch support (check `tonistiigi/binfmt` docker image in this doc: https://github.com/docker/buildx/#building-multi-platform-images)